Undergraduate Sustainability Research Award

 - Name, UMass email, and SPIRE id for the submitter and if a group entry, for each member of the group.

-- A context statement describing why you chose the topic or focus area of your submission and how it relates to sustainability.
-Art submissions can include your artists' statement. (maximum 300 words)
+- A context statement telling why you chose the topic or focus area of your submission and describing specifically how it relates to sustainability.
+Art submissions can include your artists' statement as long as it explicitly states how it relates to sustainability. (maximum 300 words)

 - For previous academic work, the class name, course number, and assignment.